datarobot/datarobot-user-models/model_templates/triton_onnx_unstructured/README.md

 This document describes how to deploy a simple ResNet model with DataRobot custom models into Triton Inference Server environment.

+## Step 1: Feature flags (Public Preview feature)

+To use the Triton Inference Server drop-in environment, turn on the feature flags:
+- `ENABLE_CUSTOM_MODEL_GPU_INFERENCE`
+- `ENABLE_MLOPS_RESOURCE_REQUEST_BUNDLES`

-## Step 1: Set up a new Custom Model version
+## Step 2: Set up a new Custom Model version

-Create a new Custom Model and select the `[NVIDIA] Triton Inference Server` Drop-In Environment.
+- Create a new Custom Model with the Target Type `unstructured`.
+- Select the `[NVIDIA] Triton Inference Server` Environment.
-Upload the `model_repository` directory into a new custom model version.
+- Upload the whole `model_repository` directory into the custom model.
 The expected model structure is:
 ```
 model_repository
 |